 Fibonacci retracements help traders understand market price action.
 Whether you trade stocks, cryptos, commodities or FX – All Markets Tend To Retrace.
 Fibonacci retracement levels give you a framework for finding the strongest levels to enter and exit your trades.

 This article shows a way to trade using Fibonacci Retracements.
-If you want to understand the method that I used to calculate Fibonacci Retracements in Excel you can view the article: Calculate Fibonacci Retracements.
+If you want to understand the method used to calculate Fibonacci Retracements in Excel, you can view the article: Calculate Fibonacci Retracements.

-Trading with Fibonacci LevelsI usually want to trade in the direction of the dominant trend.
-I think this gives the best opportunities to have big profitable trades.
+With a Fibonacci retracement trading strategy, you will usually want to trade in the direction of the dominant trend.
+This gives the best opportunities to have big profitable trades.
 One of the challenges of trading with the trend is when to enter a trade.
 Retracements allow us to enter at what we hope is a good value price.
 Fibonacci levels are a way to identify these retracement points.